jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 ## State-Level Grid Analysis

-I now step back and consider the grid-scale question of how much storage can be useful to economize on generation capacity by looking at the EIA's total demand data for Nevada.
-I will also cover a full one-year period (ending November 1, 2022) to capture the challenges arising from seasonality.
+I now step back and consider the grid-scale question of how storage might economize on generation capacity by looking at the EIA's total demand data for Nevada.
+I cover a full one-year period to capture the challenges arising from seasonality.[^4]

+[^4]: I use 1-Nov-21 to 1-Nov-22 to avoid the analytical period beginning or ending in either a summer or winter peak / trough of supply or demand.

 ### Demand Variability: Storage to Replace Super-Peak Grid Usage